 The VOCA grant is a “match program,” which means that the Office of Victim Services provides a percentage of funding for the sustainment of the VOCA program, and CCGC “matches” the funding with additional support.
-The VOCA program consists of a licensed clinical professional and a VOCA intern who are able to provide therapy at no charge.
-Both counselors are trained in the evidenced-based practice, TF-CBT.
+The VOCA program consists of a licensed clinical professional trained in the evidenced-based practice, TF-CBT, and a VOCA intern, both of whom are able to provide therapy at no charge.

 In addition to counseling, the VOCA program will help you with:

 - Court accompaniment

 - Victim compensation applications